-The ANGIE project: a new research programme tasked with developing micro-robots for localised, targeted drug delivery to unblock blood vessels and fight stroke from within
+The ANGIE project aims to develop micro-robots for localised, targeted drug delivery to unblock blood vessels and fight stroke from within.

-This ground-breaking project, called ANGIE, is funded by the EU and aims to develop nano-surgeons that will enter the body to treat blood clots.
+This ground-breaking project is funded by the EU and aims to develop nano-surgeons that will enter the body to treat blood clots.

-The ANGIE project will develop a radical, new technology for localised, targeted drug delivery based on steerable wireless nanodevices, capable of navigating the body vascular system to deliver drugs where no other instrument can go.
+This research will develop a radical, new technology for localised, targeted drug delivery based on steerable wireless nanodevices, capable of navigating the body’s vascular system to deliver drugs where no other instrument can go.
 ANGIE will offer health professionals vastly improved intervention capacity to tackle multiple chronic diseases and enable them to deliver drugs precisely where needed, with minimal side effects.

 Navigating inside the body to treat injured tissues has fascinated scientists and the public for decades, but the required technologies have lagged far behind.
 Scientists in the ANGIE project believe that they are now in a position to make it happen.

-The ANGIE project will be run by a leading group of scientists working in universities, research centres, and innovative companies across Belgium, Germany, Greece, Portugal, Spain, and Switzerland.
+The ANGIE project is run by a leading group of scientists working in universities, research centres, and innovative companies across Belgium, Germany, Greece, Portugal, Spain, and Switzerland.

-This is a much-needed development because stroke is the leading cause of adult physical disability in the world, affecting 17 million people worldwide each year.
+This is a much-needed development because stroke is the leading cause of adult physical disability, affecting 17 million people worldwide each year.

 Achieving such a breakthrough will require advances in fields such as medical robotics, numerical simulation and biomaterials.
 Also, it needs technical capabilities and facilities that only few organisations have.
 But even those who do often lack the knowledge to transform scientific knowledge into medical instruments ready for clinical application.

-The scientists at ANGIE are confident that their team includes all the required knowledge, experience, and infrastructure to make it happen.
-For many years they have been building the needed knowledge for the use and control of small-scale robotic systems for different health applications.
+For many years, the scientists at ANGIE have been building the needed knowledge for the use and control of small-scale robotic systems for different health applications.
 They recently developed the first system to treat cardiac arrhythmias using electromagnetically steerable catheters and their group includes high-calibre scientists who are often sought for by the World Health Organization, the European Space Agency, and the World Economic Forum for advice.
-The project has already attracted attention from multinational corporations like Siemens and CLS Behring.

-The ANGIE project started at the beginning of this year (2021) and its team will need four years to develop the basic foundations of the technology.
+The ANGIE project started at the beginning of 2021 and will need four years to develop the basic foundations of the technology.

 SAFE is part of the consortium and is responsible for disseminating information about ANGIE to the stroke community.